jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ### The transliteration operator

 The transliteration operator gets its own section as it is a little bit different to the other matching operators.
 If you worked through [Part 2] of the Unix lessons you may remember that there is a `tr` command in Unix.
 The transliteration operator behaves in the same way as this command.
 It takes a list of characters and changes each item in the list to a character in a second list, though we often use it with just one thing in each list.
-It automatically performs this operation on all characters in a string (so no need for a â€˜globalâ€™ option).
+It automatically performs this operation on all characters in a string (so no need for a 'global' option).

 #### Task P6.8 [P6.8]
 Make a new script to test the full range of abilities of the transliteration operator.
-Notice how there are comments at the end of many of the lines (the hash character â€˜#â€™ denotes the start of a comment).
-You donâ€™t have to type these comments, but adding comments to your scripts is a good habit to get into.
+Notice how there are comments at the end of many of the lines (the hash character '#' denotes the start of a comment).
+You don't have to type these comments, but adding comments to your scripts is a good habit to get into.
 You will need to add suitable print statements to this script in order for it to do anything.

 	1.  #!/usr/bin/perl
 	2.  # transliterate.pl